-I was feeling a bit overwhelmed and suddenly my inner dialogue came up with a bold sweeping statement that went something like this –
+I had an interesting experience last week involving my self-talk.
+I was feeling a bit overwhelmed and suddenly my inner dialogue came up with a sweeping statement that went something like this –

 My life’s a mess!

-I’ll give you one guess how I felt after this thought.
+I’ll give you one guess of how I felt after this thought.
 You guessed it – I felt 10 times worse.

 It’s incredible how a couple of simple words strung together can make us feel.
-The problem with these sweeping generalizations is that they sink in.
+The problem with sweeping generalizations is that they sink in.

 Imagine if you walked around thinking to yourself – ‘My life sucks’ over and over again all day.

 Here’s the thing though – you might be doing this already, without even realizing it!